selhorn/doc-test/README.md

     ]
 }
   ```
-4. OPTIONAL: Upload a certificate to a private S3 bucket that the those aws keys have permisson to.
-Otherwise, the "default" certificate on the Big-IP will be used (recommended for first time).
+4. OPTIONAL - Upload a certificate to a private S3 bucket that the those aws keys have permisson to.
+Otherwise, the "default" certificate on the BIG-IP will be used (recommended for first time).
 For more information about managing SSL certificates, see the README.md in each deployment type directory (ex. /deployments/deployment_type/README.md).

 5. OPTIONAL - If you use the deploy_stacks.py python script per instructions below:
   * Install yaml and boto3